christophertacon/Blog/tools-pelican/content/pelican-basics/pelican-basics.md

 ## Getting Pelican - The easy way

-You can use the lubuntu image that you have already seen last week with Pelican and Mercurial preinstalled by downloading the image XXX.
+You can use the lubuntu image that you have already seen last week with Pelican and Mercurial preinstalled by downloading this [lubuntu image](http://gamma.kk.soton.ac.uk/feeg6003/pelican-images/feeg6003lubuntu+pelican.ova).
 You might want to install the [Guest Additions]({filename}/virtualbox-basics/virtualbox-basics.rst) still.

 ## Getting Pelican - The educational way